cgrates/cgrates/docs/apicalls.rst

 GetCost
 	Creates a CallCost structure with the cost information calculated for the received CallDescriptor.

+Debit
+    Interface method used to add/substract an amount of cents or bonus seconds (as returned by GetCost method) from user's money balance.

+MaxDebit
+    Interface method used to add/substract an amount of cents or bonus seconds (as returned by GetCost method) from user's money balance.
+    This methods combines the Debit and GetMaxSessionTime and will debit the max available time as returned by the GetMaxSessionTime method.
+The amount filed has to be filled in call descriptor.

 DebitBalance
 	Interface method used to add/substract an amount of cents from user's money budget.
 	The amount filed has to be filled in call descriptor.